Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 This post contains affiliate links.
 If you make a booking or purchase using one of these links, we may receive a small commission – at absolutely no extra cost to you.

-The Taronga Zoo is one of the most famous places to visit in Sydney for kids.
-The Taronga Zoo boasts one of the most stunning locations of any zoo in the world – right on the banks of Sydney Harbour.
+Taronga Zoo is one of the most famous places to visit in Sydney for families.
+The Zoo boasts one of the most stunning locations of any zoo in the world – right on the banks of Sydney Harbour.

-It is often joked that the giraffes at Taronga Zoo have the most expensive piece of real estate in Sydney, with their fabulous views of the Sydney Opera House.
+It is often joked that the animals at Taronga Zoo have the most expensive piece of real estate in Sydney, with their fabulous views of the Sydney Opera House.

 There’s over 250 species of animals to visit here, with various shows, gamekeeper talks and opportunities to get up close and personal with the animals throughout your visit.